aspose-slides/Aspose.Slides-API-References/english/php-java/datalabelformat/setshowseriesname/_index.md

 ---
 title: setShowSeriesName
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 280
 url: /php-java/datalabelformat/setshowseriesname/
 ---

-## setShowSeriesName(boolean) method
+## setShowSeriesName(boolean value)  method

  Returns or sets a Boolean to indicate the series name display behavior for the data labels on a chart.
  True to show the series name.
 False to hide.